jmacentee/Mage/README.md

 Current Issues
 - On Android you get a red validtion error for out of range nubmers, but nothing from stopping you entering them
 - Style is not complete
+- Clear history does not appear to clear the local storage, only the home screen view.
+Next new game + save after a clear does.

 Specification
 -